-Sewage, comprised of 98% water, is the wastewater that leaves our kitchens, bathrooms, laundries and toilets, as well as from industry and businesses.
+Sewage, comprised of 99% water, is the wastewater that leaves our kitchens, bathrooms, laundries and toilets, as well as from industry and businesses.
+In Melbourne, a safe, clean and healthy environment is essential to our way of life.
 Find out what happens after you flush, then read the benefits of 'poo power' harnessed by the treatment process.

 What happens after you flush